-Seasonal Affective Disorder, (SAD) or Winter Depression, is defined as a Major Depressive Disorder with a Seasonal pattern.
-Almost everyone is affected to some extent by changes in the seasons.
-Light therapy is often recommended as a first line intervention for this condition because experience, and most clinical studies, have found that it is more effective than antidepressant medications.
-Light therapy, which for most people involves less than 1/2 hour of exposure to the light therapy lamp, is essentially a natural intervention.
-It has the same effect on a person as traveling towards the equator where the days are longer, and does not have the pharmacological side effects associated with mood influencing drugs.
+Seasonal Affective Disorder, (SAD) or Winter Depression, is defined as a Major Depressive Disorder with a seasonal pattern.
+Light therapy is usually recommended as a first line intervention for this condition because experience, and most clinical studies, have found that it is more effective than antidepressant medications.
+Light therapy also does not have the pharmacological side effects associated with mood influencing drugs, and generally involves less than 1/2 hour of daily exposure to a light therapy lamp.
+It is a natural intervention that has the same effect on a person as traveling towards the equator, where the days are longer.

 The basis of light therapy is to lengthen perceived day length, restoring the body clock to a summer mode.
-While most people respond with behavioural changes related to sleep and energy levels, for some people changes in the functioning of the body clock that occur in winter results in depressed mood.
+While most people respond to the shorter day of fall and winter with behavioural changes related to sleep and energy levels, for some people the changes in the functioning of the body clock that occur in winter results in depressed mood.
 Milder forms of these lowered mood states are known as the Winter Blues, while more serious cases result in depression.
+(SAD)

-While this depression can affect people in the same manner as Major Depression, SAD is considered an atypical depression.
-People suffering from Major Depression usually have trouble sleeping or eating, while people with SAD will often have trouble waking in the morning, and often have increased appetites, particularly in the evening.
+Although seasonal depression can affect mood in the same manner as Major Depression, SAD is usually an atypical depression.
+People suffering from Major Depression often have trouble sleeping or eating, while people with SAD will often have trouble waking in the morning, and often have increased appetites, particularly in the evening.
 The increased appetite in the evening, particularly for foods with high starch or sugar content, is called Carbohydrate Cravings..

 Properly timed light therapy influences some neural pathways in the brain that use serotonin as a primary neurotransmitter.
-It has been suggested that serotonergic activity in the brain can be affected by the influence of light on the activity of the body clock.
-This may explain some clinical studies have found light therapy to be an effective treatment for non-seasonal Major Depression, as well as for Bipolar Depression.
+It appears that serotonergic activity in the brain is affected by the influence of light on the activity of the body clock.
+This can explain the clinical studies finding light therapy to be an effective treatment for non-seasonal Major Depression, as well as for Bipolar Depression.

-find their depressive episodes are deeper and more frequent in the winter months.
-It is interesting that Light Therapy,
+with Bipolar Disorder find their depressive episodes are deeper and more frequent in the winter months.

-While it was originally believed that exposure to bright light is needed to influence brain physiology and reset the body clock, numerous independent studies in laboratories around the world have found that Sunnex Biotechnologies low-intensity Lo-LIGHT therapy technology influences the body clock as effectively as bright light, but in a safer and more comfortable manner.
+It was originally believed that exposure to bright light is needed to influence brain physiology and reset the body clock.
+However, independent studies in laboratories around the world have found that Sunnex Biotechnologies low-intensity Lo-LIGHT lamps influence the body clock as effectively as bright light lamps, but in a safer and more comfortable manner.
 MORE

-Lo-LIGHT therapy lamps do not use high intensity light, The GreenLIGHT technology is a selected narrow spectrum of green light wavelengths to which the body clock is particularly sensitive.
-The hazard that exposure to blue light wavelengths from bright light and blue light therapy lamps is now becoming more widely recognized, and concerns about the contribution to age related blindnes from exposure to blue light has now been expressed by several retinal sprecialists.
-The combination of low intensity and the elimination of blue light makes Lo-LIGHT lamps less hazardous than normal indoor lighting, adn cabn be used without risk of eye damage even by people with pre-existing ocular damage.
+Lo-LIGHT therapy lamps do not use high intensity light, The GreenLIGHT technology is a selected narrow spectrum of visible green light wavelengths to which the body clock is particularly sensitive.
+The hazard that exposure to blue light wavelengths from bright light and blue light therapy lamps is becoming more widely recognized, and concerns about the contribution to age related blindness from exposure to blue light has now been expressed by several retinal specialists.
+The combination of low intensity and the elimination of blue light makes Lo-LIGHT lamps less hazardous than normal indoor lighting, and can be used without risk of eye damage even by people with pre-existing ocular damage.
 Lo-LIGHT therapy lamps have been used for over 15 years to safely and comfortably help customers feel happier and more energetic through the winter months.